sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 1. An initialization function to set up any resources required by the logger.
 2. A log function that accepts a message to log.

 A naïve implementation might couple the logger directly to a specific output, like stdout.
 But this has a serious drawback: it becomes difficult to change *how* a component logs.
 What if we wanted a component to sometimes log to stdout, and sometimes log to a file?
 What if we are working on an embedded platform and need to emit log messages via UART or SPI, or some other serial interface?

-The solution is **dependency inversion**:
+The solution is dependency inversion.

 Let’s dig into our logger example.
-The naïve implementation might look like this: the component depends directly or transitively on a specific logger implementation.
+The tightly-coupled implementation might look like this, where the the component depends directly or transitively on a specific logger implementation:
 {{< mermaid >}}
 graph TD
     Main --> Worker